sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

 [:days4/projects/: Other SAGE Days 4 Project]

-Participants:  Emily Kirkman, Robert Miller (maybe Craig Citro and David Roe)
+Participants:  Emily Kirkman, Robert Miller, Craig Citro and David Roe

  * NetworkX: The following modules could be useful, and have not yet been wrapped: centrality, cliques, cluster, cores, hybrid, search, spectrum, threshold
    * centrality, cliques, cluster, cores, search -- These are pretty standard graph theoretic programs, and should not take too long to wrap.